-The Company's regulatory capital consists of the sum of the following elements:
+The Company's regulatory capital consists of the sum of the following elements :

-- Common equity Tier 1 (CET1) capital, which includes ordinary share capital, related share premiums, retained earnings and reserves after adjustment for dividend declared and deduction for goodwill, intangible assets and other regulatory adjustments relating to items that are not included in equity but are treated differently for capital adequacy purposes.
+Common equity Tier 1 (CET1) capital, which includes ordinary share capital, related share premiums, retained earnings and reserves after adjustment for dividend declared and deduction for goodwill, intangible assets and other regulatory adjustments relating to items that are not included in equity but are treated differently for capital adequacy purposes.

-Tier 2 capital, which includes preference shares, qualifying subordinated liabilities and any excess of impairment over expected losses.
+(All amounts are in Rupees crores unless otherwise stated) Tier 2 capital, which includes preference shares, qualifying subordinated liabilities and any excess of impairment over expected losses.